-Sidewalks along Long Street are continuous, however the quality of the pedestrian environment can be improved through the provision of shelter from the elements, seating,
+Sidewalks along Long Street are continuous, however the quality of the pedestrian environment can be improved through the provision of shelter from the elements, seating, signage and way finding, improved / level surfacing, public lighting and widening the sidewalks.

-Photo 74.
+Photo 76.
 View down Long Street towards Mitchell Street